HariPrakash79/Hariprakash_Karthikeyan/README.md

 I’m a Data Scientist working at the intersection of machine learning, distributed systems, and production engineering.

-I build end-to-end systems — from modeling and experimentation to deployment and monitoring — with a strong emphasis on statistical rigor and scalability.
+I build end-to-end systems from modeling and experimentation to deployment and monitoring, with a strong emphasis on statistical rigor and scalability.

 My work spans distributed Spark pipelines on AWS, deep learning systems for manufacturing inspection, and large-scale network analytics on urban mobility data.